rimonim/embedplyr/README.md

 glove_twitter_25d <- load_embeddings("~/Documents/data/glove/glove.twitter.27B.25d.txt")
 ```

-The outcome is an “embeddings” object.
+The outcome is an embeddings object.
 An embeddings object is just a
 numeric matrix with tokens as rownames.
 This means that it can be easily
 coerced to a dataframe or tibble, while also allowing special
 embeddings-specific methods and functions, such as